davidelettieri/sample-racket-language/README.md

 - `parser.rkt`
 - `main.rkt`

-In the `lexer.rkt` file we define the tokens of the language differentiating between tokens that are carrying a value with them, using `define-tokens`, and tokens that have no value, using `define-empty-tokens`.
+In the `lexer.rkt` file we define the tokens of the language differentiating between tokens that are carrying a value with them (for example number literals), using `define-tokens`, and tokens that have no value (for example parenthesis), using `define-empty-tokens`.

 In the `parser.rkt` we use the tokens defined in the `lexer.rkt` file to define our parser.
 The parser will return a tree describing the expression using custom functions `add`,`multiply`,`subtract`,`divide` where by custom I mean that racket doesn't provide functions nor macros with these names by default.